gardener/landscaper/docs/gettingstarted/install-landscaper-controller.md

 The docker auth config should be a docker auth config.
 See the kubernetes pull secret documentation for a comprehensive guide https://kubernetes.io/docs/tasks/configure-pod-container/pull-image-private-registry/#log-in-to-docker.

+In case of an OCI registry that is not exposed via https, the `allowPlainHttpRegistries` flag can be used.

 The landscaper does offload all deployment specific functionality like `helm` to deployers.
 For a very simple setup, internal deployers (`helm`, `manifest` and `container`) can be served by the landscaper.